NirantK/hindi2vec/README.md

 - [ ] MTL tasks for training and inference using custom heads
 - [ ] Text to Speech - using datasets from news recordings or Hindi subtitles of dubbed movies

+#### FastAI Installation

+This version of the notebook uses fastai lib's v0.7, used in their Part 2 v2 course in Summer 2018.
+The best way to [install it via conda as mentioned here](http://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652)

 **Special thanks to Jeremy, Rachel and other contributors to [fastai](https://github.com/fastai/fastai)**.
 This work is a reproduction of their work in English to Hindi.
 Thanks to @cstorm125 for [thai2vec](https://github.com/cstorm125/thai2vec) which inspired this work.